quickshell-mirror/quickshell-docs/content/docs/types/_index.md

 title = "Type Reference"
 +++

-Index of all QuickShell types.
+Index of all Quickshell types.
 See [the QtQuick type reference](https://doc.qt.io/qt-6/qtquick-qmlmodule.html) for builtin Qt types.

 {{< qmlmodulelisting >}}